What is Workplace Pension Auto-Enrolment?

 Introduced by the Government in 2012, the legislation was first rolled out to large employers, followed by medium-sized, and then small employers.
 All new and existing employers should now auto-enrol their eligible employees unless they choose to opt out.

-The contributions employers and employees must make each month has been increasing in phases, with the next increase scheduled for 6 April 2019.
+The contributions employers and employees must make each month has been increasing in phases, with the last increase having taken effect from 6 April 2019.

 Employers must auto-enrol employees who: